-At the inaugural Culture First conference in San Francisco I had the privilege of speaking to close to 1,000 people geeks on stage.
-Bringing our dream of a global event for our community to life filled me with pride.
+At the inaugural Culture First conference in San Francisco, I had the privilege of speaking to close to 1,000 people geeks on stage.
+Bringing our dream of a global event for our community to a life filled me with pride.

-Two years ago I wrote an article on what it means to be a Culture First company and why it matters.
+Two years ago, I wrote an article on what it means to be a Culture First company and why it matters.
 Since then, Culture Amp has grown to over 200 people, and we're now supporting over 1,700 customers.
-The original intention behind Culture First has stood the test of time, in fact, we've seen the number of people committed to this ideal continue to grow.
+The original intention behind Culture First has stood the test of time we've seen the number of people committed to this ideal grow.

 However, when my team asked me to write a manifesto for this movement - I pushed back.

-So yes, Culture First is a global movement towards a better workplace, but it's something we're building together.
-While I don't believe in manifestos, I do believe in the importance of sharing why we believe being Culture First matters, and how we define a Culture First company.
+So yes, Culture First is a global movement towards a better workplace, but we're building it together.
+While I don't believe in manifestos, I believe in sharing why we think being Culture First matters and how we define a Culture First company.

 The importance of workplace culture can’t be understated - we spend more time at work than anywhere else.
 We have a moral responsibility to support our employees, people of all generations, backgrounds, and genders, as we face the unique challenges of modern work.